 These fellowships are funded by the Kone Foundation.

-The Erik Allardt Fellowship promotes strong academic and cultural exchange between Finland and Sweden within a context of high-quality research in the social and human sciences.
+During 2008–2024, the Erik Allardt Fellowship has promoted strong academic and cultural exchange between Finland and Sweden within a context of high-quality research in the social and human sciences.

-Every academic year the Helsinki Collegium for Advanced Studies offers a residential fellowship for one or two scholars having an affiliation with a university in Sweden.
-Candidates representing any discipline in the humanities and social sciences and any career stage from post-doctoral researchers to full professors are eligible to apply.
-The fellowship period is either the entire academic year or one semester.
+Every academic year the Helsinki Collegium for Advanced Studies has offered a residential fellowship for one or two scholars having an affiliation with a university in Sweden.
+Candidates representing any discipline in the humanities and social sciences and any career stage from post-doctoral researchers to full professors have been eligible to apply.
+The fellowship period has been either the entire academic year or one semester.

-Erik Allardt Fellows at HCAS receive a monthly grant of 3 600 euros and a travel allowance of 2000 euros per semester.
-HCAS offers its fellows a stimulating collegial work environment in the centre of Helsinki, in the vicinity of University of Helsinki central campus facilities, libraries, and activities.
+Erik Allardt Fellows at HCAS have received a monthly grant of 3 600 euros and a travel allowance of 2000 euros per semester.
+HCAS has offered its fellows a stimulating collegial work environment in the centre of Helsinki, in the vicinity of University of Helsinki central campus facilities, libraries, and activities.

-HCAS Erik Allardt Fellowships are funded by the Kone Foundation.
+HCAS Erik Allardt Fellowships have been funded by the Kone Foundation.